 Civil libertarians argue that the data collected should be greatly limited in content and that the samples themselves should be destroyed and only limited profiles... kept...
 Keeping the samples found at crime scenes and those taken from arrestees and criminals, is justified for now on the ground that DNA tests are still rapidly developing.
 If the samples are destroyed, any new information they may yield as better technology is developed will not be available if future criminals and suspects need it to prove their innocence, nor will it be available to the government for solving crimes.
 It is enough to imagine if samples were destroyed but a few years back, when DNA tests were less accurate, how much damage would have been done to both rights and the common good."

 2004 - Amitai Etzioni, PhD

 The American Civil Liberties Union (ACLU) wrote in its Oct.
 8, 2003 "Letter to the House Judiciary Committee Expressing Concerns About HR3214, the Advancing Justice Through DNA Technology Act of 2003":

-"Storing DNA taken from unsuspected indiviuals in a criminal database undermines presumptive innnocence and sets a chillng precedent for data collection by the government of its citizens.
-In addition, it violates the rights of people to be secure and protected from 'unreasonable searches and seizures' as is guaranteed by the Fourth Amendment to the Constitution....
+"Storing DNA taken from unsuspected individuals in a criminal database undermines presumptive innocence and sets a chilling precedent for data collection by the government of its citizens.
+In addition, it violates the rights of people to be secure and protected from 'unreasonable searches and seizures' as is guaranteed by the Fourth Amendment to the Constitution...